top of page

 TheHop.png

-â–² Modest increase in transit services with 3 new express bus routes in Milwaukee County, new and extended bus service to Kenosha Area employment centers, and new countywide shared-ride taxi in Walworth County
+â–² Modest increase in transit services with new and extended bus service to Kenosha Area employment centers, new countywide shared-ride taxi in Walworth County, and the East-West Bus Rapid Transit route in Milwaukee County under construction

 â–² New streetcar service in the City of Milwaukee

-â–² The continued roll out of MCTS NEXT—a system redesign that will result in faster service, more connections, and easier-to-understand routing
+â–² Full implementation of MCTS NEXT—a system redesign with faster service, more connections, and easier-to-understand routing

 Photo: City of Milwaukee